cheat-engine/cheat-engine/Cheat Engine/release/readme.txt

 Additions and changes:

+from 7.4.3 to 7.5:
+  removed the driver requirement for the access memory regions tool added 1 byte jmp instructions (that will install an exeption handler and place an int3 at the location) added a scanoption so you can skip unpaged memory. (should prevent targets from eating up RAM when scanned) reassemble() now rewrites an instruction using multiple lines when needed make some error messages more descriptive added an option to center the highlighted disassembler code to the center added an explanation why the driver won't load and a link with info on how to get it to load for now memoryrecord hotkeys can now be disabled individually
+  codefilter: unwind info now gives less bad results added support for pseudo-ops like cmpss/sd/ps/pd
+  lua: added ceserver commands
+  lua: show a stacktrace on execution error
+  lua: added convertToUTF8(stringbytetable, regioncode) made loading CT files with signatures possible under wine and proton

+from 7.4.2-7.4.3:
+  ceserver: pipe support (mono data dissector)
+  ceserver: added change memory protection capability
+  ceserver: Available options can now be sent to the CE GUI .netinfo: Replaced the fields view with a tree network config: The processlist now has focus after opening a server
+  lua: added virtualstringtree
+  lua: added invertColor
+  lua: added disassembleBytes(bytestring)
+  autoassembler: now a visual warning is shown when nearby allocation fails
+  autoassembler: the templates now generate 14 byte jmp safe original code blocks as well pointerscan now has a deviation option for "pointer must end with offset" to help find pointers back after update
+  ultimap: added copy selected results to clipboard

 from 7.4.1-7.4.2:
   ipt: Added intel process trace feature provided by microsoft.
   ceserver: Improve the modulelist fetch speed, more stable